xuchen66/sphinx-emdocs/source/monitor-data-collection-in-the-fly.rst

    [guest@gpu ChenXu_20180802]$ mkdir rawTIFF alignedMRC alignedJPG
    [guest@gpu ChenXu_20180802]$ framewatcher -gpu 0 -bin 2 -po 1024 -pr rawTIFF -thumb alignedJPG -dtotal 46.5

 This will move raw data files (TIFF, dm4, defect, pcm) into *rawTIFF* and _powpair.jpg into *alignedJPG*.
 You can also add an option "-o alignedMRC" to move all the aligned MRC files into that folder *alignedMRC*.

 As mentioned above, one can also run a few jobs of framewatcher from multiple directories separately, so speed thing up, with or without a GPU card.
 You can manually run the command from tmp1, tmp2, tmp3 and tmp4.
 You can also ask a simple shell script to do that.
-The only disadvange might that you have to "kill" when you need to stop *framewatcher* because you cannot do Ctrl_C from shell interactively in this case.
+The only disadvantage might that you have to "kill" when you need to stop *framewatcher* because you cannot do Ctrl_C from shell interactively in this case.

 .. code-block:: ruby